oktober/jekyll-now/collections/_owasp-top-10/1-Injection.md

 We're going to dive into the first vulnerability on that list - Injection.

 <!--more-->

 ---

+_All examples of potential attacks in this article are for demonstration and educational purposes only.
+They should never be used outside of a lab environment or to harm other computers, users, etc._

+---

 Let's say you're on a website and you visit the login page.
 If you're a regular user, the kind developers adore, you'll enter your correct username and password and easily log in.